ignite/cli/docs/getting-started/index.md

 starport app github.com/alice/blog
 ```

 This will create a new Cosmos SDK blockchain called Blog in a `blog` directory.
+The source code inside the `blog` directory contains a fully functional ready-to-use blockchain.
+This new blockchain imports standard Cosmos SDK modules, such as [`staking`](https://docs.cosmos.network/v0.42/modules/staking/) (for delegated proof of stake), [`bank`](https://docs.cosmos.network/v0.42/modules/bank/) (for fungible token transfers between accounts), [`gov`](https://docs.cosmos.network/v0.42/modules/gov/) (for on-chain governance) and [other modules](https://docs.cosmos.network/v0.42/modules/).

 Note: You can see all the command line options that Starport provides by running `starport scaffold chain --help`.